Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/faq/xm-personalize/features.md

 | Purchase history                  | OOB Target based on a customer&#39;s previous purchase history on digital channels                                                      | ✘                                                                   | ✔                                                                  |
 | Offline / omnichannel data        | OOB targeting based on offline behaviours such as store, branch, contact centre, or chat interactions.                                  | ✘                                                                   | ✔                                                                  |

-### What are the benefits of using XP2XMP over Sitecore XP ?
+### What are the benefits of using XM + Personalize over Sitecore XP ?

 - **Developers Innovation and speed** : Front-end technology for fast delivery of experience customizations.
 - **Marketer Agility, Simplicity, and Results:** Leverage SaaS agile experimentation and 1:1 personalization powered by easy-to-use visual tools.